Seilamuk/Seilamuk-/unity/Android-InApp-Unity-Documentation.md

 Standard (2D) Banner  | A standard (two dimensional) banner 3D Banner   | A three dimensional rotating banner

-We highly recommend adding an Automatic banner, which automatically selects whether to display a Standard banner or a 3D banner.
-The banner remains displayed throughout the entire Activity life-cycle.
+We highly recommend adding an Automatic banner, which automatically selects whether to display a standard banner or a 3D banner.
+The banner remains displayed throughout the entire activity life-cycle.

 To add a banner to your application add the following code in the appropriate place:

-*a.* Import the SDK namespace
+*1.* Import the SDK namespace
 ``` java
 using StartApp;
 ```

-*b.* Display the banner
+*2.* Display the banner
 ```java
 void Start () {
 StartAppWrapper.addBanner ( StartAppWrapper.BannerType,